-Fraser Health's year-to-date performance of 12.8 is meeting our internally set target of less than 30 days and is trending in a desired direction.
+Fraser Health's year-to-date performance of 13.3 is meeting our internally set target of less than 30 days and is trending in a desired direction.
 All Thirteen communities have achieved client wait times below the 30 day target.

 Wait time information sources and scheduled work cycles are currently under review.
-Actions will be taken to reflect the work done by our HHCM teams in each community.
-In this way each community will recognize opportunities to improve.
+Our aim is for continuous improvement and to accurately reflect the work done by our Community Health Nurse teams in each community.

 If you have not been contacted by your local home health office to update your assessments or schedule the services you expect please call your local home health office.
-Clients and families can call the home health service line on 1-855-412-2121 to ensure your contact information is up to date and connect with your local home health office should you need assistance.
+Clients and families can call the Home Health Service Line on 1-855-412-2121 to ensure your contact information is up to date and connect with your local home health office should you need assistance.